urschrei/HH-Expunge/README.markdown

 # What this extension does #

-It's quite simple, really: when a thread is loaded, the `expunge.js` script requests the contents of the "blacklist" user setting field from the `global.js` script, splits the result into an array, constructs an XPath query using the array elements, then builds an XPath snapshot whose nodes (made up of tables of the `threadTable` class) are removed (expunged), thus removing the users' (or user's, if you have chosen to ignore only one) comments from the thread.
+When a thread is loaded, the `expunge.js` script requests the contents of the "blacklist" user setting field by passing a message to the `global.js` script (loaded by `global.html`), splits the result into an array, constructs an XPath query using the array elements, then builds an XPath snapshot whose nodes (made up of tables of the `threadTable` class) are removed (expunged), thus removing the users' (or user's, if you have chosen to ignore only one) comments from the thread.
 As of **v1.3**, the "blacklist" setting is written to local storage upon every page load, and retrieved/restored (by passing it back to the `global.js` script) when the extension is updated, so your settings will persist.